 The ANU College of Law is able to provide a limited amount of financial assistance to support student activities.
 This financial assistance is primarily offered in cases where students are undertaking activities that are connected with their law studies but for which they receive no formal credit towards a law or other ANU program.
 Funding is available for undergraduate and postgraduate coursework students.

 Each semester, the ANU College of Law offers 16 x $250 textbook bursaries for LLB(Hons) and JD students who are experiencing financial hardship.
-In addition, the College also offers one student the Dorothy Mayhew-Hirovenen bursary in Semester 1 valued at $1,700.
+In addition, the College also offers one student the Dorothy Mayhew-Hirovenen bursary in Semester 1 valued at $1,700 and the Littleton Groom bursary in Semester 2 valued at $900.
 To be eligible, students must submit an online application before the closing date.
 Applications close on 24 February for semester one, and 21 July for semester two.

 Summer Research Scholarships